alok-marathe/alok-marathe/README.md

 Welcome to my GitHub profile!
 Here, you'll find a collection of projects and contributions that reflect my passion for Coding.

 <h2>Background</h2>
-<b>A little bit about myself:<br></b> I passed my 10th and 12th with good grades <i>83.80%</i> and <i>78.15%</i> respectively.
-I started coding in 1st year and have code since then.
-Currently I am studying Japanese and I hope one day I will reach there one day 😁
+<b>A little bit about myself:<br></b> I achieved outstanding results in both my 10th and 12th exams, with scores of <i>83.80%</i> and <i>78.15%</i>, respectively.
+My journey into coding began in my first year of education, and my passion for it has only intensified since then.
+I genuinely enjoy coding.
+At present, I'm dedicated to immersing myself in the Japanese language, with a strong commitment to achieving fluency in the future.
+Additionally, I'm also exploring various coding styles and techniques to further enhance my skills. 😁

 <h2>Interests</h2>
 <b>Some of the things that fascinate me the most are:</b>